davidncsco/devdash/README.md

 - Visit [Node download](https://nodejs.org/en/download/) and follow instructions to install Node
 - I use [kubectl on mac](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) to install kubectl tool on my Mac.
 After the installation, copy /etc/rancher/k3s/k3s.yaml from primary node (k3s-primary) to ~/.kube/config on your workstation
 - I use Python 3.9.10 to build the backend micro-services but any python 3.x should be good.
 Visit [python](https://www.python.org/) to download and install Python.

-Please note that for this document I use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use any other similar tool and obtain an equivalent output in your own system.
-For Windows you can use Command Prompt or PowerShell.

 All the required code to build your *DevDash* application is stored in [GitHub](https://github.com), a [repository hosting service](https://en.wikipedia.org/wiki/GitHub) that supports [Git Version Control System](https://en.wikipedia.org/wiki/Git).
 You can easily [register for a free GitHub account](https://github.com/join), and you will need to [install the Git CLI](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your workstation.